veronika-matuskova/book-manager/docs/DATA_MODELS.md

 - If user manually sets progress to 50% and then changes status to "Read", progress is automatically updated to 100%
 - When status is "read", `progress` must be 100 (enforced by constraint)
 - **"To Read" → "Read"** → Progress set to 100%, new entry added to `reading_count_logs` table
-- **"Read" → "To Read"** → Pop-up validates if book was read.
-If no: dates and progress reset.
-If yes: new input for dates/progress provided, original values remain visible and unchanged
+- **"Read" → "To Read"** → Pop-up appears asking "Are you starting a new reading session?" with "Yes" and "Cancel" options.
+If "Yes": original reading history remains visible, user can set new dates/progress, status changes.
+If "Cancel": status remains "Read", no changes.
-- **"Read" → "Currently Reading"** → Pop-up validates if book was read.
-If no: dates and progress reset.
-If yes: new input for dates/progress provided, original values remain visible and unchanged
+- **"Read" → "Currently Reading"** → Pop-up appears asking "Are you starting a new reading session?" with "Yes" and "Cancel" options.
+If "Yes": original reading history remains visible, user can set new dates/progress, status changes.
+If "Cancel": status remains "Read", no changes.
 - **"Currently Reading" → "Read"** → If 1st time: progress set to 100%, new entry added to `reading_count_logs`.
 If nth time: progress set to 100%, new entry added to `reading_count_logs`
 - `finishedDate` must be >= `startedDate` if both are set
 - User can only edit UserBook metadata (status, dates, progress).
 If shared Book details need updating, user must create a new book entry.